rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/_index.md

 title: Air Gap Installation
 weight: 345
 ---
 Rancher supports installing from a private registry.
-In every [release](https://github.com/rancher/rancher/releases), we provide you with the needed system-images and scripts to mirror those images to your own registry.
-The system-images are used when nodes are added to a cluster, or when you enable features like pipelines or logging.
+In every [release](https://github.com/rancher/rancher/releases), we provide you with the needed Docker images and scripts to mirror those images to your own registry.
+The Docker images are used when nodes are added to a cluster, or when you enable features like pipelines or logging.

 >**Prerequisite:** It is assumed you either have your own private registry or other means of distributing docker images to your machine.
 If you need help with creating a private registry, please refer to the [Docker documentation for private registries](https://docs.docker.com/registry/).

 >**Note:** In Rancher v2.0.0, registries with authentication are not supported for installing from a private registry.
-The system-images can only be pulled from a registry without authentication enabled.
-This limitation only applies to system-images.
+The Docker images can only be pulled from a registry without authentication enabled.
+This limitation only applies to Docker images.

 ## Release files